wtJavaer88/Flink_processing_on_GDELT_datasets/README.md

 ### Analysis by District

 We start by analyzing the input file based on the district where the crimes are reported.
-For this example we use the [CrimeDistrict class](src/main/java/it.uniroma1.dis.bdc/batch/CrimeDistrict.java).
+For this example we use the [CrimeDistrict class](src/main/java/it/uniroma1/dis/bdc/batch/CrimeDistrict.java).

+In this example we use the 6th column of the data set and count the number of crimes reported for each district.
+We use a FlatMap to construct the two-valued tuples (district-id, 1) and in the sequel we request from Flink to group the tuples based on the 1st value and sum the 2nd values.

+The execution of this example is done as follows:

 1. Make sure that the Apache Flink engine is up and running
 ```